 FIGHT PERFECTION WITH A RETURN TO OUR ROOTS

 I couldn't agree more.
-By focusing on the completion of each tiny step along the pathway to better health, it becomes a matter of practice rather than perfection.
+By focusing on the completion of each tiny step along the pathway to better mental and physical health, it becomes a matter of practice rather than benchmarks and perfection.

 For your health and your eating habits, stay focused on the basics.
 Keep it simple and take one step forward without getting lost in your grandiose vision of perfect health.
 Try one of these steps or create your own first step: